Aliases for ARNT Gene

 GeneCards Summary for ARNT Gene

 ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator) is a Protein Coding gene.
-Diseases associated with ARNT include Hypoxia and Renal Cell Carcinoma.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Diuretics Pathway, Pharmacodynamics.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Diseases associated with ARNT include Hypoxia.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Translational Control.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is ARNT2.

 UniProtKB/Swiss-Prot for ARNT Gene